LivePersonInc/developer-center/pages/Documents/AgentExperience/AddAgentWidgets/add-your-own-widgets-to-the-agent-workspace.md

 ---
-pagename: Add Your Own Widgets to the Agent Workspace
+pagename: Add Your Own Widgets to the Agent Workspace - potato
 redirect_from:
   - guides-agent-workspace-widget.html
 sitesection: Documents